TATA-YOYO/Project_DA_Java_EN_Come_to_the_Rescue_of_a_Java_Application/Project02Eclipse/README.md

+<H1>Sample project for OpenClassroom's fundamentals of Java</H1>

-The analytics counter have to run by a command line. the first argument have to be a file path of symptoms. the second argument have to be a file path for app output
+The programme have to run by a command line.<br>
+the first argument have to be a file path of symptoms.<br>
+the second argument have to be a file path for app output.